Interference (baseball): Verbal interference

 At some levels of play, verbal as well as physical hindrance can be called for interference.
-For example, if a runner or other member of the offense calls out "foul" on a fair ball or "mine" on a fly ball, they may cause the defense to react differently from how they otherwise would have, resulting in an interference call.
+For example, if a runner or other member of the offense calls out "foul" on a fair ball or "mine" on a fly ball, it may cause the defense to react differently from how they otherwise would have, resulting in an interference call.

 Some professional leagues do not have a distinction for verbal interference or obstruction and leave it as umpire judgement.
 The NPB in Japan, for example, verbal interference is illegal and runners will be called out on any spoken word meant to confuse a fielder or fielders during a play.
 In Major League Baseball, it is left as umpire judgement.

-Cases of offensive interference
+Cases of possible offensive interference

 On October 15, 1969, in Game 4 of the 1969 World Series between the New York Mets and Baltimore Orioles, Mets pinch hitter J.C.
 Martin attempted a tenth-inning sacrifice bunt which Orioles pitcher Pete Richert fielded; however, Richert's throw to first base hit Martin on the wrist and the ball ricocheted into right field, allowing Mets baserunner Rod Gaspar to score the winning run from second base.
 The Orioles protested vehemently, but although replays showed Martin ran inside the first base line, umpires ruled the play valid and no interference was called.
 The win gave the "Miracle Mets" a 3–1 lead in the series, and they closed out their championship season with a win the next day.

 An alleged offensive interference occurred in the third game of the 1975 World Series.
 With a runner on first, Cincinnati Reds player Ed Armbrister laid down a sacrifice bunt.
 Red Sox catcher Carlton Fisk attempted to field the ball and throw to second base and get the lead runner out.
 However, Armbrister did not immediately run to first base but instead stood essentially still in the vicinity of home plate, forcing Fisk to jump into him in order to make the throw.
 As a result, Fisk's throw went into center field, and the Reds ended up with runners on first and third with no outs.
 The Red Sox protested, saying that Armbrister interfered, but home plate umpire Larry Barnett refused to change the call.
 The rules at the time did not mention a batter-runner/catcher collision, but the official interpretation issued to the umpires did; there is no violation on such unintentional contact.
 The Red Sox lost the game, and the series.